Day Of The Dead, Mexico: 14 Things You Might Not Know

 Another popular dance is one where farmworkers hunt a jaguar, it is called La Danza de Los Tecuanes and is exciting, getting the heart racing as you imagine what it would be like to be out on the hunt in ancient times.

 14. Share Stories Of The Dead

 As the Day of the Dead in Mexico is all about celebrating life and those we have lost, we’ll end with the traditional custom of sharing stories of the dead.

 This is where amusing stories, anecdotes, and memories of the deceased are shared.

 The funnier the tale, the better, as in Mexico, it is believed the dead do not want to be remembered somberly, but in a light-hearted, cheerful, and entertaining way.

 It is a representation of the oral traditions of Mexican culture and history.

 Well, that’s it for our roundup on everything you need to know about Mexico’s Day Of The Dead!
 In the UK, we mostly celebrate this time of year through Halloween!
 If you are planning a student Halloween party this October there are loads of options for you to follow.
 Halloween is an amazing time of year, and it is always interesting to see what different festivities there are around the world that follow similar forms.

 Day of the Dead in Mexico is certainly one of the most recognisable, with sugar skulls, altars and offerings and a carnival atmosphere celebrating life and our close loved ones who are no longer with us.
-If you want to incorporate some aspects of the festivities into your own Halloween party this year, you could try cooking up some of your own sugar skulls, putting together some Mexican food offerings of your own and play some Latin music to get things moving.
+If you want to incorporate some aspects of the festivities into your own Halloween party this year, you could try cooking up some of your sugar skulls, putting together some Mexican food offerings of your own and playing some Latin music to get things moving.